-Verstappen beats Piastri to poole by 0.01 - Speedcafe.com
+Verstappen beats Piastri to pole by 0.01 - Speedcafe.com

 Rapidly changing conditions in the final part of the Shootout saw Piastri emerge as a chance for pole, holding it as the chequered flag waved.

-It wasn’t to be, however, with Verstappen inching him out by just 0.011s.
+However, it wasn’t to be with Verstappen inching him out by just 0.011s.

 The session began following a 35-minute delay for rain, which for a time was heavy enough to raise concerns the Shootout may not take place at all.

-However, like it had done for Qualifying on Friday, conditions lifted and by the time cars headed out, intermediate tyres were the best option.
+However, as it had done for Qualifying on Friday, conditions lifted, and intermediate tyres were the best option by the time cars headed out.

 The delay was necessary, with blowers and sweepers out on track to clear some of the water that had been deposited.

-Still spray was significant and visibility when running behind another car was limited, at best.
+Still, the spray was significant, and visibility when running behind another car was limited.

 The first time of the session was recorded by Hamilton, a 2:02.297s from the Mercedes driver.